-A not-so-recent question on Quora asked whether custom (=built from scratch) solutions for CRM are better than the standard products.
+A not-so-recent question on Quora, custom crm vs non-custom crm, asked whether custom (=built from scratch) solutions for CRM are better than the standard products.
 The question kind of tried to answer itself by pointing to a comparison of custom vs. “non-custom” system.
 In summary, the analysis compares what it means to build a custom system compared against salesforce.com professional edition.
 I am sure the developers/promoters had all the right things in perspective within their capacity.
 But, in this age of one-click installs do we need custom CRM?
 You must be joking.

-The question is old, is self-promotion and had answered itself, but for nothing but curiosity I wrote:
+The question is old, is seemingly targeted towards self-promotion, and had answered itself..
+But, for nothing but curiosity I wrote:

 I know that the answer is within the question.
 But custom CRM solutions are so passe today.
 Except for shops that do not have any solution that remotely addresses their business needs, custom solutions only add to the implementation complexity (many times business does not really know what they want), and maintenance complexity (add tonnes of functionality that exponentially increase cost).